 75. Obtain and read the minutes of meetings of shareholders, those charged with governance and appropriate committees subsequent to the review date.

 Litigation

-76. Enquire of management whether the entity is the subject of any legal actions - threatened, pending or in process.
-Consider the effect on the financial information.
+76. Discuss with management whether the entity is the subject of any legal actions - threatened, pending or in process.
+Consider the effect on the historical financial information.

 Equity